-- 7.1.4.
+- 7.1.3.
+Inner setbacks are exempted on contiguous lots or parcels having the same ownership. - 7.1.4.
 Overhang setbacks shall comply with National Fire Protection Association (NFPA) standards. - 7.1.5.
 Setback requirements apply to all structures and appurtenances whether defined as permanent or non-permanent.